luk3Sky/nexellence/README.md

 Follow the instructions below to run the developer environment:

-1. Type the following command to build the developer application:
+1. Type the following command to build the client developer server:

     ```
-    npm run webpack:dev
+    npm run client:dev
     ```

     The project is written using ECMAScript 6 including ECMAScript 6 modules.

-2. Type the following command to start the dev server:
+2. Type the following command to start the backend developer server:

     ```
     npm run dev
     ```

-3. Open a browser and access [http://localhost:5000](http://localhost:5000)
+3. Open a browser and access the client server on [http://localhost:3000](http://localhost:3000) and the backend REST api can be accessed on [http://localhost:5000](http://localhost:5000)

 **Caution!
 If a git commit fails, please don't force the commit instead of fixing the bug you already have.**